jakepatrickw/WA-platform/README.md

 > docker-compose exec _service_ /bin/bash

-Replace 'service' with the corresponding service name from the docker-compose.yml file in this repo.
+Make sure you are in the WA-platform folder that you cloned on your computer.
+Replace '_service_' with the corresponding service name from the docker-compose.yml file in this repo.
+For example:

-Django backend container:
+Django backend container

 > docker-compose exec django /bin/bash

-Node client frontend container:
+Node client frontend container

 > docker-compose exec frontend /bin/bash

-PostgreSQL database container:
+PostgreSQL database container

 > docker-compose exec db /bin/bash